-A total of 2762 t of fishes were harvested by Demersal Fishery licensees in 2014.
-Red snappers and goldband snappers formed the bulk of the harvest (75% and 11%, respectively) with Painted Sweetlip (Diagramma pictum) being the primary byproduct species (5% of the total).
-Reported bycatch (by weight) during 2014 was less than 1% of the trap harvest and 12% of the trawl harvest (346 t).
+A total of 3107 t of fishes was harvested by Demersal Fishery licensees in 2015.
+Red snappers and goldband snappers formed the bulk of the harvest (74 per cent and 9 per cent, respectively) with Painted Sweetlip (Diagramma labiosum) being the primary byproduct species (4 per cent of the total).
+Reported bycatch (by weight) during 2015 was less than 1 per cent of the dropline and trap harvest and the average bycatch recorded by observers for the trawl harvest in 2015 was 20 per cent.
 Non-retained species included trevallies, scads (Family Carangidae) and sharks.
-The proportion and composition of bycatch in the trawl component of this fishery is routinely verified by on-board observers and the average bycatch recorded by observers in 2014 was 20% for the trawl harvest.
-The total estimated value of the catch in this fishery is \$14 million.
+On-board observers routinely verify the proportion and composition of bycatch in the trawl component of this fishery.
+The total estimated value of the catch in this fishery is \$17.6 million.